AuroraCrimsonRose/Nebulous-Modkit/README.md

 First off we are going to grab the Dll's to Nebulous.
 This will let us add our scripts in game.

-Go to your Nebulous Installation Root Directory and find "ebulous_Data"and then "Managed"
+Go to your Nebulous Installation Root Directory and find "Nebulous_Data"and then "Managed"

 This will Usually be located at "C:\Program Files (x86)\Steam\steamapps\common\Nebulous\Nebulous_Data\Managed" You will grab the following from that folder and copy them to the "Lib" folder in your unity project.